kaczmareka/cern_read_json/README.md

 ## Solution description

 The created program reads a JSON file from a fixed location and creates a full dependency graph, based on the content of that file.
 To do so, it uses only built-in Python functions.
 Function reading and converting JSON is called json_to_graph_function, stored in `json_to_graph.py`.
 To correctly return the names of the dependencies the nested function `recursively_add_names` is implemented inside `json_to_graph_function`.
+To test the solution, `pytest` framework is used.
+Two tests are included in `test_sample.py` file.

 ## Task description